xiaopv/xiaopv.github.io/_teaching/2026-spring-mat401.md

    * The quality of past presentations: the better one presented in the past, the lower one is on the list.
    * Recentness of past presentations: the more recently one has presented, the lower one is on the list.

- * A student can choose not to present on a day when he or she has a high rank in the sorted list.
+ * A student can choose not to present on a day when they are in a high rank in the sorted list.
 This is called a "pass".
 No one shall "pass" for two consecutive classes.
 If you need help to prepare presentations, see me during office hours as soon as possible.

  * In order to receive a passing grade on the presentation portion of your grade, you must present at least four times prior to each exam (2 midterms and 1 final) for a total of at least twelve times during the semester.
 Your grade on your presentations, as well as your level of interaction during student presentations, are worth 20% of your overall grade.